Think Finance

-Think Finance was a company that provides technology, analytics, and marketing services to financial businesses in the consumer lending industry.
+Think Finance was an American company that provided technology, analytics, and marketing services to financial businesses in the consumer lending industry.
+It operated from 2011 until it went bankrupt in 2019.

 History

-Founding
+Foundation

 Think Finance was founded in 2001 in Fort Worth, Texas.
 The company was last headed by Martin J. Wong, who served as the company’s Chief Executive Officer since May 2014.

-Growth
+Growth 2014-2016

 In 2014, Think Finance restructured its business by spinning off its consumer lending products portfolio into a new independent company, called Elevate.
 Following the restructuring, Think Finance’s business model changed to being a provider of analytics and technology services to third-party online lenders.